 - Carefully read Side Effects list of any other medication you are currently taking and avoid medicines that are known to trigger urticaria or angioedema

 - Pregnancy may specifically aggravate urticaria as Pruritic and Urticarial Papules and Plaques of Pregnancy (PUPPP syndrome)

 - Stress, overheating, tight clothing and alcohol may aggravate and make urticaria worse.

-The mainstay of urticaria treatment is high dose (second generation) ANTIHISTAMINE medication which may be necessary for prolonged periods (in excess of 6 weeks).
+The mainstay of urticaria treatment is high dose (second generation) antihistamine medication which may be necessary for prolonged periods (in excess of 6 weeks).
 Up to quadruple the conventional doses of these non-sedating antihistamines such as Cetirizine, Loratadine, Acrivastine and Fexofenadine may be needed to get symptom relief.
 The new “isomers” called desloratadine and levocetirizine don’t seen to offer any additional benefit in treating urticaria.
 Long-term deal steroids such as Prednisolone should be avoided due to adverse side effects.

-Short courses of oral cortisone or steroids may be necessary for short periods (one to three days) to settle more severe symptoms and get control, however rebound urticaria after steroid use is a problem.
+Short courses of oral cortisone or steroids may be necessary for short periods (up to 5 days) to settle more severe symptoms and get control, however rebound urticaria after steroid use is a problem.
 Cortisone (Prednisolone) should not be used for prolonged periods of time as this may lead to stunted growth in children and osteoporosis in adults, therefore Kenalog (long acting)) steroid injections are discouraged.
 Although steroids initially suppress chronic urticaria, we find that on stopping them, the urticaria tends to rebound and become more diffficult to treat.
 Chlorphenamine and Loratadine are safe to use in early pregnancy, while Cetirizine and Loratadine are safe to take whilst breastfeeding.

 Specialist urticaria testing